KSP-KOS/KOS_DOC/source/summary_topics/ship_parts_and_modules.md

 they didn't allow the user to see or manipulate the variable directly in the GUI, then we shouldn't allow it to be manipulated or seen by a kOS script either.

-KSPFields are read or manipulated by the following two [suffixes of PartModule](../../structure/partmodule/index.html)
+KSPFields are read or manipulated by the following [suffixes of PartModule](../../structure/partmodule/index.html)

 * :GETFIELD("name of field").